Great Lakes - Early CW

 Here's a 1946 RCA Calendar showing both WCY and WBL in service at that time.

 The Telegraph Office has a Wireless Photo Gallery page.
-Unfortunately, it appears that nothing remains of this great site except the index page.
+Unfortunately, all of the historical content that this site once hosted has been lost as nothing remains except the index page.
+Even the WayBack Machine has nothing.
+So sad.

 In the 1941 Alpena, MI Telephone Directory I recently discovered a listing for a "Michigan Wireless Tel Co.
 Park Place ---------675" Its call letters were WGI.
 I lived in Alpena until I was 9 and remember the tower for what was likely this station as there were no broadcast stations in Alpena at that time.
 However, it could have been for police radio.
 Early in WW2 I remember someone telling my dad that the feds (Navy or FCC?) shut it down for the war duration for security reasons.
 A little more about the station's purpose and the shutdown is on page 10 here and about the station's finances on page 21/27 here.